omeka/classic-enduser/docs/Plugins/OaipmhHarvester.md

 # OAI-PMH Harvester

-The OAI-PMH Harvester plugin imports records from OAI-PMH data providers.
+The [OAI-PMH Harvester plugin](https://omeka.org/classic/plugins/OaipmhHarvester/){target=_blank} imports records from [Open Archives Initiative Protocol for Metadata Harvesting](http://www.openarchives.org/pmh/){target=_blank} data providers.

-Some online repositories expose their metadata through the [Open Archives Initiative Protocol for Metadata Harvesting](http://www.openarchives.org/pmh/) (OAI-PMH).
+Some online repositories expose their metadata through OAI-PMH.
 This plugin makes it possible to harvest that metadata, mapping it to the Omeka data model.
 The plugin can be used for one-time data transfers, or to keep up-to-date with changes to an online repository.

-Currently the plugin is able to import [Dublin Core](http://dublincore.org/documents/dces/), [CDWA Lite](http://www.getty.edu/research/conducting_research/standards/cdwa/cdwalite.html) metadata, and [METS](http://www.loc.gov/standards/mets/).
+Currently the plugin is able to import [Dublin Core](http://dublincore.org/documents/dces/){target=_blank}, [CDWA Lite](http://www.getty.edu/research/conducting_research/standards/cdwa/cdwalite.html){target=_blank} metadata, and [METS](http://www.loc.gov/standards/mets/){target=_blank}.
 Dublin Core is an internationally recognized standard for describing any resource.

 Every OAI-PMH data provider should implement this standard.
 CDWA Lite is a standard for describing works of art and material culture.
 Very few repositories expose CDWA Lite, but the standard is getting more and more popular.
 METS is developed as an initiative of the Digital Library Federation and maintained in the Network Development and MARC Standards Office of the Library of Congress.

-## Installation
+This plugin offers the reciprocal functionality provided by the [OAI-PMH Repository plugin](OaiPmhRepository.md), which turns your Omeka site into a place that others can harvest OAI-PMH metadata.

-Your server must have PHP-CLI installed.
+## System requirements

-Upload and [install](../Admin/Adding_and_Managing_Plugins.md) the OAI-PMH Harvester plugin.
+Your server must have [PHP-CLI](http://www.php-cli.com/){target=_blank} installed.

 ## Instructions